 Always: believe in what you are doing and be ready to start afresh.

 Favourite app: ‘Somebody’ by Miranda July.

-Favourite places: Bolgheri and the Tuscan Maremma in general.
+Favourite places: Bolgheri and the Maremma, in Tuscan.

 Three “secret” places: